 2. How to Commence.
 A trademark opposition is commenced by filing a Notice of Opposition.
+More information may be found here.
 The Notice must set forth a brief explanation of the Opposer’s standing as well as the grounds for the notice of opposition.
 The Applicant then has 40 days to file an answer to the Notice, or to otherwise seek an extension or file other pleadings, such as a motion to dismiss.

 3. Grounds.
 There are several grounds on which a party may bring an opposition.
 These include that the applicant’s mark is:

 - likely to cause confusion with the Opposer’s prior trademark registration or common law rights